ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-us.md

 ### Create the routers

 We have the ability to create Openstack virtuals routers.
 To do this, we need to use the Openstack Cli.
-Create router and get their ids (rtrGRA9Id & rtrGRA11Id):
+Create routers and get their ids (rtrGRA9Id & rtrGRA11Id):

 > [!tabs]
 > Bash